open/close all folders

 - Although they might have been making it up to appease fans who thought 305's ending was a cop-out because Past Max won't be the same as the Original Max.
 If this is true, then Past Max will still know everything the Original Max did.

 - There's quite a bit of evidence to suggest the hive mind's existence actually in-game though, one of the most specific examples being the Mole Cultist's prophecy from 301, which includes the lines that Max will "merge with the collective unconscious to become one with infinity."
-So while there are hints to it, until if/when it's explained more explicitly in Season 4, your mileage still may vary on whether or not you take Telltale's word for it
+So while there are hints of it, until if/when it's explained more explicitly in Season 4, your mileage still may vary on whether or not you take Telltale's word for it

 - I'm Taking Her Home with Me!: Despite his sociopathic personality, Max has a fondness for cute things; when he sees something he likes, he will occasionally ask Sam if he can keep it.